openhab/openhab-docs/developers/contributing/contributing.md

 We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

-If your pull request is not accepted on the first try, don't bediscouraged!
+If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

 We're trying very hard to keep openHAB lean and focused.